Access Control

 Users of LBCCD computer systems will be provided with one or more unique accounts and associated passwords.

 Users will be held accountable for work performed with the account(s) issued to them, and are responsible for the confidentiality of their passwords.
 Passwords must be difficult to guess and kept private.
-Users must not disclose their password to anyone (Administrative Regulation 6006).
+Users must not disclose their passwords to anyone (Administrative Regulation 3720).

 The following rules apply to password composition: